helidon-io/helidon/docs/se/config/property-mapping.md

 Often your code will be simpler if you can treat parts of the configuration as custom, application-specific Java objects, rather than as a group of `String` keys and values.
 You will need customized conversions to do so.

-The config system provides many ways to accomplish this, described in the [`io.helidon.config` package Javadoc](/apidocs/io.helidon.config/io/helidon/config/package-summary.html#conversions).
+The config system provides many ways to accomplish this, described in the [`io.helidon.config` package Javadoc][io-helidon-config-package-javadoc].

 Some of those approaches require that the target class — the class to which you want to convert the configuration data — have certain characteristics or that you add a method to the class to help do the mapping.
 You might want to avoid changing the target class else you might not even be able to if you do not control its source.